brianfrankcooper/YCSB/yugabyteSQL2Keys/README.md

 LICENSE file.
 -->

-# YugabyteSQL binding
+# YugabyteSQL2Keys binding
 This driver enables YCSB to work with Yugabyte DB using SQL.
+This binding which uses 2 column keys better models the workloadE with the first column identifying the thread and the second column identifying the post within the thread.

 ## Getting Started
 ### 1. Start your database
-Start the database using steps mentioned here: https://docs.yugabyte.com/latest/quick-start/explore-ysql/.
+Start the database using steps mentioned here: https://docs.yugabyte.com/latest/deploy/manual-deployment/

 ### 2. Set up YCSB
 Clone the YCSB project: